/images/resources/tutorials/migrations/tutorials-spring.jpg

 }

-Run the Demo Application
+Run the Demo API

-Start the Application in your IDE or by running ./gradlew bootRun.
+Start the application in your IDE or by running ./gradlew bootRun.
 The default configuration will start a listener on localhost:8080.

-Truststore issues
+Truststore Issues

 The Curity Identity Server ssl certificate must be trusted, otherwise your API will fail to introspect the token.
 Look at the jvm arguments -Djavax.net.ssl.trustStore and -Djavax.net.ssl.trustStorePassword on how to configure your trust store.